biomarkersParkinson/tsdf/docs/tsdf_fields_table.md

 # TSDF schema - metadata fields

-TSDF metadata is represented as a dictionary.
+TSDF metadata is represented as a dictionary (or a JSON object).
 In this section, we will comprehensively list the mandatory and optional fields within the TSDF format.

 ## TSDF v0.1 mandatory fields